TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/julia/how-to-implement-the-solution.md

 standard output.

 Regardless, print makes a call to a function named show.
-At that point, I’m not sure what happens, but I suspect there’s some C-level call to printf.
+At that point, I'm not sure what happens, but I suspect there's some C-level call to printf.
 If you know, let me know in the comments.